Quicr/old-quicr-spec/quicr-spec.md

 - Packet: A UDP message sent by the transport.

-- Data: Application level chunk of Data that has a unique Name and is transported as a datagram by this protocol.
+- Data: Application level chunk of Data that has a unique Name, a limited lifetime, and is transported as a datagram by this protocol.